pmem/pmdk/doc/libpmemobj.3.md

 **pthread_setcancelstate**(3) with **PTHREAD_CANCEL_DISABLE**) and re-enable it after.
 Deferring cancellation (**pthread_setcanceltype**(3) with
 **PTHREAD_CANCEL_DEFERRED**) is not safe enough, because **libpmemobj** internally may call functions that are specified as cancellation points in POSIX.

+**libpmemobj** relies on the library destructor being called from the main thread.
+For this reason, all functions that might trigger destruction (e.g.
+**dlclose**()) should be called in the main thread.
+Otherwise some of the resources associated with that thread might not be cleaned up properly.

 # LIBRARY API VERSIONING #